Skip to main content Skip to accessibility

 • volume of identified vexatious complaints and instances of unreasonable behaviour

-We will also publish reports to the public on gov.je.
+We will also publish reports to the public on Gov.je.

 Regular analysis of these reports will be undertaken to monitor trends, measure the quality of our customer service and make improvements.

 Both reports and their analysis will be provided to the Executive Leadership Team for review on a quarterly basis.
-The Executive Leadership Team will also be updated as appropriate regarding high risk or high profile cases, as well as any systemic issues that have been identified.
+The Executive Leadership Team will also be updated as appropriate regarding high risk or high-profile cases, as well as any systemic issues that have been identified.

 Commitment

-This organisation expects staff at all levels to be committed to the fair, effective and efficient handling of customer feedback.
+The Government of Jersey expects staff at all levels to be committed to the fair, effective and efficient handling of customer feedback.

-• recognising people’s right to make comment, suggestion, compliment or complaint about the standard and quality of services provided
+• recognising people’s right to make a comment, suggestion, compliment or complaint about the standard and quality of services provided

 • providing customers with information about the complaint management process